manish7696/LEETCODE_practice/R2_Remove_occurences_of_a_value.md

   ```

   - Smeeksha
-      Count the number of times val exists in the nums.
+     - Count the number of times val exists in the nums.
-      Then use for loop to remove all the occurences of that element. (if we don't use for loop it will only remove the             element once from nums)
+      -Then use for loop to remove all the occurences of that element. (if we don't use for loop it will only remove the             element once from nums)
-      Finally the nums obtained will have no occurence of val.
+     - Finally the nums obtained will have no occurence of val.
 Now return the length of nums.

     class Solution:
       def removeElement(self, nums: List[int], val: int) -> int:
           repetition= nums.count(val)
           for i in range(repetition):
               nums.remove(val)